 What Pagerank Considers Devaluing

-Aside from looking to how Pagerank calculates a positive value, we should also look for things to steer clear of.
+Aside from looking at how Pagerank calculates a positive value, we should also look for things to steer clear of.
 Pages that link to spam can devalue other links that they harbour in their text.
-This can be bad for you if you’re being linked to by such pages.
+This can be bad for you if you’re being linked to such pages.
 Luckily, you can use Google’s disavow tool to take some of the heat off in such circumstances.

 Bad ranking only goes for too many old links.
-If the rate of link growth is not being maintained, it will devalue your page.
+If the rate of link growth is not maintained, it will devalue your page.
 There’s a bit of debate about just how much low-quality links devalue a page.
 However, it’s best to avoid them as a rule of thumb anyway.

 Related Article: What is Keyword Cannibalisation & When is it an Issue?